About Our Middle School

 Our goal for this program is to ensure that all students attain an excellent understanding of computer and network technologies and how to use them.
 By providing a conceptual understanding of the technology, students are positioned to gain a sustained ability to use current computer applications while also understanding future versions and advancements.
 Computer Science subjects promote and improve important skills and abilities such as critical thinking, planning, problem solving, organization, and communication.

-To ensure a well-rounded education, curriculum also includes instruction in the following:
+To ensure a well-rounded education, the curriculum also includes instruction in the following: